garrytrinder/garrytrinder.github.io/_posts/2018-05-24-start-with-why.md

 I just happen to do that through the use of the Microsoft cloud, be it Azure, Office 365, SharePoint Online, Flow etc and by writing posts on this blog I plan to share that knowledge.

-> My name is Garry, I am driven by finding better ways of solving problems to help people become more productive (why) by sharing my knowledge with others and engaging in discussions (how), it will inpire us to create innovative solutions to problems using the Microsoft cloud (what)
+> My name is Garry, I am driven by finding better ways of solving problems to help people become more productive (why) by sharing my knowledge with others and engaging in discussions (how), it will inspire us to create innovative solutions to problems using the Microsoft cloud (what)